Alan Beith: Coalition Government

 At the May 2010 general election he was returned as MP for Berwick; however, his majority was reduced by a substantial swing to the Conservatives.

 Beith served as Chairman of the Commons Justice and of the Liaison Select Committees until retiring in 2015.

 He was one of only four Liberal Democrat MPs to vote against the third reading of the Marriage (Same Sex Couples) Bill.
 He was the only Liberal Democrat MP to oppose recognising Palestine as a state in the Commons vote on 13 October 2014.

 Beith campaigned throughout his years in the House of Commons for the A1 road to be made a dual carriageway in Northumberland.

 Elevation to the House of Lords

-On 7 August 2013, Beith announced that he would retire as an MP at the next election, having at that point represented Berwick-upon-Tweed for 42 years.
-He was announced as a life peer in the 2015 Dissolution Honours and was created Baron Beith, of Berwick-upon-Tweed in the County of Northumberland on the afternoon of 19 October.
+On 7 August 2013, Beith announced that he would retire as an MP at the next election, as he would by the time of the election have represented Berwick-upon-Tweed for 42 years.
+He was announced as a life peer in the 2015 Dissolution Honours and was created Baron Beith, of Berwick-upon-Tweed in the County of Northumberland, on the afternoon of 19 October.